eudoxia0/eudoxia0.github.io/article/_posts/2023-06-12-second-class-references.md

 # Second-Class References {#second}

 Second-class references are a restriction of first-class references.
 You lose some generality, and gain simplicity.

-The idea is that second-class references:
+The idea is that references:

 1. Can't be returned from functions.
 1. Can't be stored in data structures.